-Some of us, however, approach it a bit more seriously.
-Some are maybe even hoping to win a little bit of cash.
-If that applies to you, you won’t get very far without a decent horse racing betting strategy.
+Some of us hoping to win a little bit of cash.
+If that applies to you, you won’t get very far without a decent or best horse racing betting strategy.
 Luckily, people have devised a bunch of ways to tip the odds in their favour over the years.
 Let’s take a look at some basic horse racing strategies.

 Practice Proper Horse Racing Staking